MicrosoftDocs/customer-insights/ci-docs/data/connect-power-query.md

 ## Update Power Query schedules to system refresh schedule

 Customer Insights - Data is aligning Power Query separate refresh schedules with the system refresh schedule.
 To ensure that Customer Insights - Data reflects current data, remove your Power Query refresh schedules so that these data sources refresh as part of the system refresh.
 If your Power Query data source shows **Completed with warnings** on the **Data sources** page, your data source contains a separate refresh schedule.
-After successfully removing the separate schedule and a system refresh, the status changes to **Completed**.
+Remove the separate schedule.
+After a system refresh, the status changes to **Completed**.

 > [!IMPORTANT]
 > The data source refresh time is added to the total time for a system refresh.
 We recommend you [view your Power Query run durations](#view-power-query-run-durations) and then change the [system refresh schedule](schedule-refresh.md) if needed.
 For example, a Power Query source might take an average of 30 minutes to refresh.
 Therefore, we recommended you update the system refresh schedule to start 30 minutes earlier to recieve results at a simaliar time.